-The Bible speaks science when it says: "The things

-which are seen are temporal."
+The Bible speaks scientifically when it says, "The things which are seen are temporary."

 What proofs do atheists have to the contrary?
-What makes them believe that matter has existed for ever?
+What makes them believe that matter has existed forever?
 What proof that it has always been moving?
 Yet you have to believe it, and believing it is very hard.
 It is hard to believe that there is no God, no loving Father, no purpose in things, no hope for our life which soon runs out.

 Is everything a chance gathering of elementary particles?
-The Communist writer Anatole France wrote: "Chance is perhaps the pseudonym of God, when he did not wish to sign."
+The Communist writer Anatole France wrote, "Chance is perhaps the pseudonym of God, when he did not wish to sign."

-Therefore, men are not atheists in times of great crisis or danger, in moments of ecstasy from love or the contemplation of beauty.
+Men are not atheists in times of great crisis or danger, in moments of ecstasy from love or the contemplation of beauty.
 Rare are the atheists who remain godless on their deathbed.
-Some, it is true, continue to play their rôle to the last; they would not confess with their mouths, even in the last moments, the doubts by which they are assailed.
+Some, it is true, continue to play their role to the end; they would not confess with their mouths, even in the last moments, the doubts by which they are assailed.
 But whenever a skilled religious personality is near the deathbed of such a man, he succeeds in bringing him to conversion.

-A major crisis in life may also shake an atheist's con-
+A major crisis in life may also shake an atheist's convictions.

-Lenin, when the Russian Revolution was in greatest danger, when Petersburg was surrounded by the troops of the anti-Communist general Kornilov, delivered a speech in which he exclaimed several times, "Dai Boje"-"May God grant that we escape."
+When the Russian Revolution was in greatest danger, as Petersburg was surrounded by the troops of the anti-Communist general Kornilov, Lenin delivered a speech in which he exclaimed several times, "Dai Boje"-"May God grant that we escape."
 It might be objected that this is a common saying in the Russian language.
 But Lenin never used it except in this moment of deep crisis.